Archetypum/theSuffocater/SECURITY.md

 If you found a vulnerability in theSuffocater, please, provide us next information:
 - Your distro
-- Line of code where vulnerability locatrd
+- Line of code where vulnerability located
 - If it was found while code was running, leave error message and what you did to get that behavior

 We will try to fix the vulnerability as fast as possible, we really appreciate the help in finding vulnerabilities, don't be silent if you found something.